-Large Yield of Turnips.
+Large Yield of Turnipa.

-ny mode of culture of the turnip.
+my mode of culture of the turnip.

 At your request, I herewith send you

 I picked out a rich pice of bottom land

 that had not been cleared.
 The land was

 densely covered with trees, cane, briers,

 &c., &c.
 I put all hands to clearing it

 about the 8th of August, 1851-not leaving a tree or bush, and burning all the

 wood and brush on the land.
 As soon as

 I got about six acres cleared, I made

 three of my strongest fellows, with three

-nules and scooter plows, break up the
+mules and scooter plows, break up the

+land.
+As soon as they were through, I

 made them turn across and break it up

 again-making other hands take out all

 the roots, stumps, &c, that could be con-

 I then, on the 21st day of August, commenced sowing the turnips broadcast, and

 plowing them in shallow with scooter

-plows.
-The seed used on this ground

-was the 'seven top variety,' which were

 used a little over a quart of seed on the

-six acres of land.
-I finished sowing and

 plowing in on the 23d day of August.

 As soon as I finished, a storm of wind

 and rain came on, and there was no more

 The crop was an abundant one-the

+ty-two hegs to fatten for pork last fall.

-urnips large and smooth.
-I had up sixmore, and fill the body with turnips,
+more, and fill the body with turnips,

-and drive them near the pen, where I had

-a large boiler arranged for cooking, which
+full-my hogs fatted finely on this feed.

 rain for about two months.